You don't ski but you love the mountains in winter? And you would like to know ten villages in the Alps to enjoy winter without skiing?

 There is something for everyone, with one significant plus: almost guaranteed snow.

-At 1600m, stuck to the Montblanc, this plateau receives abundant snowfalls from the start of the season and will delight all snowflake lovers!
+At 1600m, stuck to the Mont Blanc, this plateau receives abundant snowfalls from the start of the season and will delight all snowflake lovers!

 Val d'Isère, walks for non-skiers